yourskc/tests-on-fisheye-object-detection/README.md

 git checkout v2.3.0
 ```

-After preparing the environment, copy the model file yolo_object_detection.onnx to the folder that the container can access, run the docker container and run the commands below, notice that image name -i and image shape -s parameters are from the previous inspection.
+After preparing the environment, copy the model file **yolo_object_detection.onnx** to the folder that the docker container can access, run the commands below in the container, notice that image name -i and image shape -s parameters are from the previous inspection.

 ```
 cd /drp-ai_tvm/tutorial